ajschumacher/ajschumacher.github.io/2014/08/17/how-to-sort-by-average-rating/index.md

 Those are similar curves.
 Not identical - but is there a difference to justify the complexity of the Wilson score?

-In conclusion: Just adding a little bit to your&#160;numerators and denominators (Laplace smoothing) gives you a scoring system that is as good or better than calculating Wilson scores.
+In conclusion: Just adding a little bit to your numerators and denominators (Laplace smoothing) gives you a scoring system that is as good or better than calculating Wilson scores.

 [<a href="https://gist.github.com/ajschumacher/b9645724d9d842810613">code for this post</a>]